and03449/GIS5571_FinalProject/ProjectOverview.md

 ## Data

-Extracted raster images from the Planet API
+Extracted raster images from the Planet API (ETL in the Alaska and Iceland folders above)

 ## Methods